geostyler/geostyler/src/Component/Symbolizer/Field/LineJoinField/LineJoinField.example.md

-This demonstrates the use of LineJoinField.
+This demonstrates the use of `LineJoinField`.

 ```jsx
 const React = require('react');